Stochastic Submodular Probing with State-Dependent Costs: Extension to Online Setting: A variant of Submodular Prophet Inequalities

 One nice feature about \textsf{StoCan} is that the implementation of $\pi^{small}$ and $\pi^{large}$ does not require any specific order of items.
-Therefore, \textsf{StoCan} can also be applied to an online setting described as follows: Suppose there is a sequence of items arriving with different states, on the arrival of an item, we observe its state and decide immediately and irrevocably whether to select it or not subject to a budget constraint.
+Therefore, \textsf{StoCan} can be implemented in an online setting described as follows: suppose there is a sequence of items arriving with different states, on the arrival of an item, we observe its state and decide immediately and irrevocably whether to select it or not subject to a budget constraint.
+In this sense, the online version of our problem can be viewed as a variant of the submodular prophet inequalities \cite{rubinstein2017combinatorial,chekuri2021submodular}.
+Our setting differs from theirs in two ways: 1) our utility function is modeled as a lattice submodular function over items and states, and 2) our model incorporates state-dependent cost.
 Similar to the offline setting, \textsf{StoCan} first computes $\mathbf{y}$ using Algorithm \ref{alg:greedy-peak} in advance, then randomly picks one policy from $\pi^{small}$ and $\pi^{large}$ to execute.
 Notice that the online version of $\pi^{small}$ and $\pi^{large}$ probes the items in order of their arrival.
 It is easy to verify that this does not affect the performance analysis of \textsf{StoCan}, i.e., our analysis does not rely on any specific order of items, thus \textsf{StoCan} achieves the same approximation ratio as obtained under the offline setting.